nvpro-samples/vk_video_samples/BUILD.md

   - Install both 32-bit and 64-bit versions
 - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows)
   - Install current Vulkan SDK (i.e. VulkanSDK-1.4.304.0-Installer.exe or later)
+  - Make sure to install the the correct SDK for the targeted system arch - x86_64 or ARM64
 - [FFMPEG libraries for Windows]
   - Download the latest version of the FFMPEG shared libraries archive from https://github.com/BtbN/FFmpeg-Builds/releases
   - The archive must have the following pattern in the name: ffmpeg-*-win64-*-shared.zip